-- (i) Results for all parameters per subparagraph (4)(c) of this rule; - (ii) The volume of reclaimed wastewater delivered to each end user and overall total reuse to their own system or sites; and - (iii) Any discharges or releases of reclaimed wastewater from the transmission system including date, location, estimated volume, and response actions.

-2. The permittee shall report to the DWR Environmental Field Office whenever it becomes aware of an end user in violation of the end user agreement.
+- (i) Results for all parameters per subparagraph (4)(c) of this rule; - (ii) The volume of reclaimed wastewater delivered to each end user and overall total reuse to their own system or sites; and - (iii) Any discharges or releases of reclaimed wastewater from the transmission system including date, location, estimated volume, and response actions. - 2.
+The permittee shall inspect each end user at least once per year and provide the inspection report to the Division within 30 days after the inspection report to the DWR Environmental Field Office whenever it becomes aware of an end user in violation of the end user agreement.